AnyLog-co/documentation/04- Southbound Interfaces/06- Third-Party/03- EdgeX.md

               not folded in here; flagging its existence rather than guessing at its relationship to this page.
 -->

-[EdgeX Foundry](https://www.edgexfoundry.org) is an open source, vendor-neutral edge computing framework under the LF Edge umbrella.
-It provides a southbound platform for connecting IoT devices using standard protocols including Modbus, MQTT, BACnet, SNMP, OPC-UA, REST, and more. **EdgeXpert**, from IoTech Systems, is a commercial edition of EdgeX with an additional browser-based management GUI for configuring application services — see [Option C](#option-c--edgexpert-gui-based) below if that's what you're running.
+<a href="https://www.edgexfoundry.org" target="_blank">EdgeX Foundry</a> is an open source, vendor-neutral edge computing framework under the LF
+Edge umbrella.
+It provides a southbound platform for connecting IoT devices using standard protocols including Modbus, MQTT, BACnet, SNMP, OPC-UA, REST, and more. **EdgeXpert**, from IoTech Systems, is a commercial edition of EdgeX with an additional browser-based management GUI for configuring application services — see <a href="#option-c--edgexpert-gui-based" target="_blank">Option C</a>
+below if that's what you're running.

 Integration between EdgeX (either edition) and AnyLog is achieved by configuring EdgeX to export sensor data — over